 Finally, a retail beauty brand is embracing the trend called subcommerce: Sephora is launching a Birchbox-like subscription commerce service called Play!

-In my daily work as futurist, journalist and speaker I am frequently shocked to see how lame corporate retail brands can be in tapping into actionable insights and trends that could help them to coin the business opportunities of the 21st century.
+In my daily work as a futurist, journalist, and speaker I am frequently shocked to see how lame corporate retail brands can be in tapping into actionable insights and trends that could help them to coin the business opportunities of the 21st century.

-So I decided to investigate what Sephora could accomplish with its new service, and where US consumers buy their beauty products today.
+So I decided to investigate what Sephora could accomplish with its new service, and where US consumers buy its beauty products today.

 Brick-and-mortar Battle: Can Sephora Beat Birchbox?

 Signing up gives for Sephora Play! gives consumers an assortment of 5 full-size beauty products for $10 per month.
 The service is accepting limited customer enrollment for now but will be open nationwide in 2016.

 Competitor Glossybox is priced at $21 a month.
 Birchbox offers its service for $10 a month.

 However, Birchbox launched its service already in September 2010.
 So where was Sephora the last 5 years?
 Still in meeting rooms, the discussion whether sub commerce would be a trend or a hype?
 How slow can you move if market data and competitor cases clearly show you: Run Forrest run…

 Since 2010 Birchbox also collected $71.9 million in funding and used it to launch its brick-and-mortar ambitions.
 In fall 2013 Birchbox opened a pop-up store in New York’s Chelsea Market to test the retail concept, which became popular in no time.

 In 2014 Birchbox opened its first permanent store in New York City’s SoHo.
 This retail store offers beauty freaks 2,000 products and about half of Birchbox’s roughly 500 brands.